Skip to content

 Nantes (50 minutes by car), Maine-et-Loire

-Château Challain in Pays de la Loire is the highest-architecture style on the page, with neo-Gothic-Renaissance silhouette and a private chapel for blessings or interfaith ceremonies.
-Twenty-one restored period bedrooms sleep up to fifty guests on-site (the largest sleeping footprint), with seated capacity to 150 across formal reception rooms.
+Château Challain in Pays de la Loire is emphatically turreted, a neo-Gothic-Renaissance silhouette with a private chapel for blessings or interfaith ceremonies.
+Twenty-one restored period bedrooms sleep up to fifty guests on-site, with seated capacity to 150 across formal reception rooms.
 The grounds open onto open Loire-country landscape with mature trees and formal French gardens.
-Angers TGV reaches Paris in 1h35; from Charles de Gaulle the total transfer is under two hours, the closest L1 estate to Paris on this shortlist.
+Angers TGV reaches Paris in 1h35; from Charles de Gaulle the total transfer is under two hours.
 Suits 100-150-guest weddings with extended family on-site.

 Why We Love It